tranfh/FaceRecognition/README.md

 # Run the Deployed App
 https://trandn-face-recognition.herokuapp.com/
-You can register or simply use the credentials:
+You can register or simply use the credentials

 EMAIL: test@gmail.com
 PW: test